 You’ll also (hopefully) find these in the Asian aisle of your supermarket.
-I used La Choy brand crunchy rice noodles for this Asian noodle salad recipe.
+I used La Choy brand Asian-style crunchy noodles for this Asian noodle salad recipe.

 You can also look for chow mein noodles, which are a little thicker, but just as crunchy and delicious.

 Alternatively, you can top this cold noodle salad with chopped up peanuts for crunch, and skip the crunchy noodles altogether.